alttester/AltTester-Unity-SDK/Docs/source/pages/commands.md

     .. tab:: indexer

         .. important::
             Indexer functionality was changed in 2.0.2 to match that of XPath and it no longer returns the n-th child of the object.
 Now it returns the n-th object that respects the selectors (Name, Component, Tag, etc.) from the objects with the same parent.
+The numbering starts from 0 so the first object has the index 0 then the second object has the index 1 and so on.
 For example //Button/Text[1] will return the second object named `Text` that is the child of the `Button`

         ``//NameOfParent[n]``